Log on in paradise: The exotic destinations inviting remote workers

 However, they will not be liable to pay income tax in Aruba.

-Visitors to Aruba must adhere to the island's Covid-19 entry requirements, which includes purchasing Aruba Visitors Insurance, which costs around $15 per person each day.
+Visitors to Aruba must adhere to the island's Covid-19 entry requirements, such as purchasing Aruba Visitors Insurance, which costs around $15 per person each day.

 The program has received a strong response since its launch, according to a spokesman for the Aruba Tourism Authority.